rtatlisu/Snake-Neural-Network-NEAT-/README.md

     * The child receives all connections from parentB and non from parentA
   * parentA's fitness == parentB's fitness
     * The child receives all connections from parentA and parentB
+* Mutation:
+  * When the new offspring is created, their networks get a chance to alter a bit
+  * **AddConnectionMutation**:
+    * Create a connection between some randomly selected nodes, if there is no connection yet
+  * **AddNodeMutation**:
+    * Disable an existing connection and create a node on this position.
+The in-node of the disabled connection and the new node will be connected by a new connection and the new node and the out-node of the disabled connection will be connected by a new connection
+  * **AlterWeightMutation**:
+    * Iterate over all connections and with a certain chance either alter the weight by a little or, with a low chance, assign a random weight to the connection

 **Speciation**<br>
 * Offspring has been created and will now undergo speciation